cpprhtn/miniEDA/README.md

 ### Installation

-To install miniEDA, clone the repository and install the necessary dependencies:
+To install miniEDA, clone the repository and install the necessary dependencies.
+Python 3.11 or higher is recommended:

 ```sh
 git clone https://github.com/cpprhtn/miniEDA.git